-- 1. The Chitimacha Tribal School Nurse will provide head checks for lice on a routine basis. - 2.
+- 1. The school nurse will provide head checks for lice at the Tribal School on a routine basis. - 2.
 Children found to have ANY signs of infestation will be sent home with information pertaining to the treatment and prevention of head lice. - The Health Department will provide medicated shampoo (depending on availability of funds) and will provide de-lousing instructions to the parents. - 3.
-The school nurse will check these children prior to their returning to the classroom. - 4.
-A parent or guardian must accompany child to school to be rechecked by the school nurse.
+Student MUST be rechecked by the school nurse within 24 hours of infestation. - 4.
+A parent or guardian must accompany the child to school to be rechecked by the school nurse.
 The child may not ride the bus until they have been cleared to return to class. - 5.
 If a child has been treated and no more than 2 nits are found upon their recheck by the school nurse, then the parents will be allowed to remove the nits and the child will be cleared for school.
-Should 3 or more nits be found or any evidence of re-infestation is found, then the child will be sent home for further treatment. - 6.
+Should 3 or more nits be found, or any evidence of re-infestation is found, then the child will be sent home for further treatment. - 6.
 Parents are advised to keep their children who have been identified as having head lice isolated from all other children until they are clear. - 7.
-NO child will be allowed to return to school until they have been cleared through the school nurse as being free of head lice/nits.
+NO child will be allowed to return to school until they have been cleared through the school nurse as being free of head lice/nits. - 8.
+Each student is permitted up to 2 excused absences to take care of the infestation.
+Any school days missed after this will be unexcused.